evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## Performance

 The Chevrolet Blazer EV SS has a maximum power of 410KW (557hp).
 The total torque is 880nm.
-The 0-100km/h sprint (0-62mph) takes 4 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4 seconds.

 ## Battery, range, and charging